Virginia Tech® home

 • All BSL-2 solid waste must be decontaminated by autoclaving and disposed of as Regulated Medical Waste.

-• Decontaminated BSL-1 waste can be discarded into regular trash, or disposed of in Regulated Medical Waste.
+• Autoclaved BSL-1 waste can be discarded into regular trash.

 Agar plates with antibiotics in the medium: